-Wayfinding signage, which can include traditional signs or incorporate the use of colors, artwork, paint, etc., is critical to the utility of the trail network.
+Wayfinding signage-which can include traditional signs or incorporate the use of colors, artwork, paint, etc.-is critical to the utility of the trail network.
 It can provide information on access to the trail network, help users understand where they are located within the system, and direct users to local or regional destinations.
 The Design Guide notes that destination and directional sign placement typically occurs in places that lead to and are along trail routes, including trail-to-trail intersections.
-Wayfinding signage at decision-making locations can increase comfort on and access to the system as a whole.
+Wayfinding signage at decision-making locations can increase the comfort and access for the system as a whole.
 Both pedestrian directional signs and information kiosks-sign types currently identified along the trail system-provide specific information that can help with the decision-making process for users and were specifically used to assess wayfinding.

-Both access points (352) and trail-to-trail intersections (176) were reviewed to determine the extent of wayfinding signage along the system at decision-making locations (Table 20).
-Wayfinding signage within 100 feet of an access point was determined to be adequate due to varying scale that could be associated with these locations based upon factors such as parking, park features, etc. A smaller analysis buffer of 50 feet was assigned to trail-to-trail intersections because the signage best serves users who are in close proximity to the intersection itself.
+Both access points (352) and trail-totrail intersections (176) were reviewed to determine the extent of wayfinding signage along the system at decision-making locations (Table 20).
+Wayfinding signage within 100 feet of an access point was determined to be adequate due to varying scale that could be associated with these locations based upon factors such as parking, park features, etc. A smaller analysis buffer of 50-feet was assigned to trail-totrail intersections due to the utility of the signage best serving users when in close proximity to the intersection itself.